lextudio/sharpsnmp_docs/library/tutorials/aes.rst

 Microsoft does have some DES/AES support in .NET Core.
 However,

 * DES is not part of .NET Standard 1.3.
-* SNMP AES relies on CFB mode, which is not supported by .NET Core.
+* SNMP AES relies on CFB mode, which is not supported by certain .NET Core releases.

-Therefore, the built-in DES/AES privacy providers (derived from ``AESPrivacyProviderBase``) do not work well on .NET Core.
+Therefore, the built-in DES/AES privacy providers (derived from ``AESPrivacyProviderBase``) do not work well on certain .NET Core releases.

 You can check ``DESPrivacyProvider.IsSupported`` to see if DES is natively supported on a platform.

 You can check ``AESPrivacyProviderBase.IsSupported`` to see if AES is natively supported on a platform.

+.. important:: DES is natively supported on .NET Core 3.1 and above, but you need to upgrade to at least #SNMP Library 12.4.0 release.

+.. important:: AES is natively supported on .NET 5 and above, but you need to upgrade to at least #SNMP Library 12.4.0 release.

 Providers on Bouncy Castle
 --------------------------